 Refund or Forfeiture

 In the event of an official withdrawal after the first day of classes, a student may receive a partial refund.
-The withdrawal process begins when a student meets with the Dean of Students, or his/her designee, for an exit interview.
+The withdrawal process begins when a student meets with Student Life for an exit interview.
 A student will not be considered withdrawn without an exit interview.
 Upon official withdrawal or suspension, any adjustments to the account are automatically made in accordance with University policy and a refund check or bill will be sent as needed.
 Please contact Student Accounts with questions regarding the amount of refund or forfeiture of charges.

 *NOTE: Taking a Leave of Absence or withdrawing from the University may have serious implications concerning your financial aid and repayment plan.
 Contact the Office of Financial Aid.